Learn how to ensure your account mapping is accurate, and why it matters in MindBridge.

 This can cause problems with account mapping if the account number format is not the same across the general ledger, trial balance, and chart of accounts.
 During account mapping, our system will think that 001005.00 and 1005 are different account numbers.

-- What if the file you were given already has leading and/or trailing zeroes removed and you want to put them back?
+- What if the file you were given already has leading and/or trailing zeroes removed, and you want to put them back?
 The TEXT() Excel function handles this kind of number formatting.
-The following formula forces all account numbers to be 6 digits followed by . followed by two digits:
+The following formula forces all account numbers to be 6 digits followed by 2 digits: